SUI-Components/sui/packages/sui-decorators/README.md

 * size: Maximum number of registers in the cache, when they exceed this number they will be erased (default: `100`)

+* cacheKeyString: String param containing cache key(it must be unique).
+It is useful to define a fixed cache key(constructor name + function name, e.g. `cacheKeyString: GetAdListSearchUseCase#execute`) and avoid problems with code minification.
+By default the following cache key will be created for  each `${target.constructor.name}::${fnName}` (default: `undefined`)

 Only for Redis:

 * redis: desired redis server connection config `@cache({server: true, redis: {host: YOUR_REDIS_HOST, port: YOUR_REDIS_PORT_NUMBER}})`. (default: `undefined`, if `redis={} -> {host: '127.0.0.1', port: 6379}`) Remember `server` flag must be true and `process.env.USE_REDIS_IN_SUI_DECORATORS_CACHE` must be setted to true to connect to the provided redis server.